joaomelo/scriptz/README.md

 _What problem does it solve?_

-Sqript is an npm package that helps code and execute scripts with [Typescript](https://www.typescriptlang.org/).
+Sqript is an npm package that helps code and execute scripts with JavaScript.
 Its goal is to make development workflows descriptive, composable, and maintainable.

 # Motivation